yuhsiangl/hw-data_packer/README.md

 ruby packer_spec.rb
 ```

-Before you change any code, make sure that all your tests fail.
-Then, as you write each method, different tests will pass or fail.
 Your final solution should see all tests passing:

 ```sh
 $ ruby packer_spec.rb